marcincuber/eks/README.md

 [Kube-bench implementation with EKS](https://itnext.io/aws-eks-and-kube-bench-a7ae840f0f1)

-### EKS and ECR Pull through cache implementation using Terraform
+### EKS and ECR Pull-through cache implementation using Terraform

 [ECR pull through cache for DockerHub, Github, Quay, ECR public and kubernetes](https://medium.com/@marcincuber/implementing-aws-ecr-pull-through-cache-for-eks-cluster-most-in-depth-implementation-details-e51395568034)

-### Amazon EKS design, use of spot instances and cluster scaling
+### Amazon EKS design, use of spot instances, and cluster scaling

 More about my configuration can be found in the blog post I have written recently -> [EKS design](https://medium.com/@marcincuber/amazon-eks-design-use-of-spot-instances-and-cluster-scaling-da7f3a72d061)